Blue Poles

-Blue Poles, also known as Number 11, 1952 is an abstract expressionist painting by American artist Jackson Pollock.
+Blue Poles, also known as Number 11, 1952, is an abstract expressionist painting by the American artist Jackson Pollock.
 It was purchased amid controversy by the National Gallery of Australia in 1973 and today remains one of the gallery's major paintings.

 Title

 At the time of the painting's creation, Pollock preferred not to assign names to his works, but rather numbers; hence, the original title of the painting was simply Number 11 or No. 11 for the year 1952.
 In 1954, the new title Blue Poles was first seen at an exhibition at the Sidney Janis Gallery; it reportedly originated from Pollock himself.

 According to art historian Dennis Phillips, the specific rather than ambiguous title "limits our field of comprehension and does the painting a singular disservice.
 Because we look for the poles and miss much of the rest, the name is simply too distracting."

 History

-1955-1957: Fred Olsen
+1955–1957: Fred Olsen

-Fred and Florence Olsen were the original purchasers of Blue Poles from Jackson Pollock.

-They purchased it for $6000, the highest price paid for a Pollock at that time.
+Fred and Florence Olsen were the original purchasers of Blue Poles from Jackson Pollock when they purchased it for $8,000, the highest price paid for a Pollock at that time.
 It hung in their New York apartment.